GMAT Question Bank | Number Properties DS Q28

 The data is sufficient if we are able to get a DEFINITE YES or a DEFINITE NO from the information given in the statements.

-So, we can conclude that ab is not positive.
+So, we can conclude that ab is NOT negative.
 We have got a definite NO as the answer.

 Statement 1 ALONE is sufficient.